 Click to Apply to Be a CBATI (not necessary for participants of Instructor’s Courses).

 Certification for BAT instructors is a way to provide dog owners with a trusted source of referrals to behaviorists and trainers using BAT to rehabilitate dog aggression and other issues.
 This program began in August 2012 with the first BAT Instructor’s Course.
 Certified BAT Instructors (CBATI) are trainers and behaviorists with experience working with aggression, fear, and bullying using BAT.
 Their skills are tested both practically and with a written exam.
 You can find a certified trainer or behaviorist near you in the CBATI directory.
-Testing outside of the instructor’s courses is also available (at regular BAT seminars) for trainers who are experienced with BAT and reactivity cases via our online School of BAT or some other means.
+Testing outside of the instructor’s courses is also available (at regular BAT seminars) for trainers who are experienced with BAT and reactivity cases via our online school or some other means.

 Some Benefits of Full BAT Instructor Certification*: